South Carolina Highway 31

 South Carolina Highway 31 (SC 31), also known as the Carolina Bays Parkway, is a 28.097 mi six-lane, limited-access highway that parallels (in most cases) the Intracoastal Waterway around Myrtle Beach.
 The first phase opened on December 17, 2002, completing a 22 mi link between U.S. Route 501 (US 501) and SC 9.
 The second phase opened in March 2005, running from US 501 southwest to S.C.
 Highway 544.
 The third phase opened on November 7, 2019, extending to SC 707.
 While usually referred to only as the Carolina Bays Parkway, the highway is also dedicated the John B. Singleton Parkway in memory of John B. Singleton, a former Myrtle Beach City Council member and police commissioner.

 Route description

 The route first starts at the interchange with S.C.
 707 with a trumpet interchange where it then heads northwest before curving northeast.
 The route then makes an interchange at S.C.
-544 near Socastee where it continues on for about four miles before reaching the interchange with U.S. Route 501 which S.C.
-31 has an unusual hybrid interchange with US 501, similar to a cloverstack, with elements of a trumpet interchange, in which two flyover ramps from S.C.
-31 to U.S. Route 501 exit left from S.C.
-31 and wrap around the interchange's loop ramps.
-After the interchange, it continues at an easterly direction towards the interchange with Grissom Parkway/International Drive followed by Water Tower Road which eventually reaches the interchange with S.C.
+544 near Socastee where it continues on for about four miles before reaching U.S. 501 at an unusual interchange which has elements of a trumpet interchange.
+After that interchange, it continues at an easterly direction towards the interchange with Grissom Parkway/International Drive followed by Water Tower Road which eventually reaches the interchange with S.C.
 22 with a two-level cloverstack interchange.
 S.C.
 31 then heads for about eight miles before reaching the interchange at S.C.
 90 (Robert Edge Parkway) near North Myrtle Beach before it reaches the trumpet interchange with S.C.
 9 near Little River.